New Books by Sholeh Wolpé

 “Voz de mujer, voz poderosa y rebelde, no resignada, es la de la poeta, y mujer que construye su pensamiento contra las barreras que se le imponen, sea en las relaciones sociales o en el amor, asunto también del poemario, pero no todo se puede abordar en una reseña.” –Diario de Leon

-Her most recent work include , The Invisible Sun – Attar (Harper Collins), Abacus of Loss: A Memoir in Verse (University of Arkansas Press), Abaco de Perdida (Visor Libros, España ), Song of Exile for choir and Nava Avaz, a full length opera for 6 composers (premiere 2027).
+Her most recent work include , The Invisible Sun – Attar (Harper Collins, long-listed for a PEN award), Abacus of Loss: A Memoir in Verse (University of Arkansas Press), Abaco de Perdida (Visor Libros, España ), Song of Exile for choir and Nava Avaz, a full length opera for 6 composers (premiere 2027).
 Her translations of Iranian poetry, in particular 12th century Sufi mystic poet Attar, and 20th century Iranian rebel poet Forugh Farrokhzad have garnered awards and established Wolpé a as a celebrated re-creator of Persian poetry into English.

 Sholeh Wolpé, photo by Sophie Kandaouroff